Mott the Hoople at the O2 Arena

 The encore opened with their biggest hit, All the Young Dudes, written by David Bowie, and in a charming aside Hunter introduced the backing vocalists: his own grown up children alongside Mick Ronson’s daughter.
 The encore continued through Roll Away the Stone and the band then left on a high, concluding with the apt ending bars of Saturday Gigs: “Don’t you ever forget us / We’ll never forget you.”

 However, judging by the amount of people who chose to file out and avoid the crowds instead of staying for the final applause, I think many would rather forget this revival and remember Mott the Hoople from the glory years instead.

-For further information about Mott the Hoople and future events visit here.
+For further information and future events visit Mott the Hoople’s website here.

-Watch the video for All the Young Dudes here:
+Watch a live performance of All the Young Dudes here: